 Make your way from Italy's modern-day capital to the first capital of a united Italy.
 Travel by train from Rome to Turin.

 Traveling from Rome to Turin means leaving Italy's modern-day capital and arriving in the historic capital from when Italy first became a unified country.
-And these days, you can make the whole journey by high-speed train.

 Frequent Trains from Rome to Turin